jclerc/bankin-scraper/README.md

 Here we take advantage of the fact we know there is 100 pages of transactions to fetch.
 If, for instance, the user would have just 2, then 14 tabs would be opened for nothing.

-Hopefully, this can be be easily avoided.\
+Hopefully, this can be easily avoided.\
-If we scrapped the user in the past, we can estimate how many transactions (and thus pages) he would have.\
+If we scraped the user in the past, we can estimate how many transactions (and thus pages) he would have.\
 If we don't know, then we can edit our code to open more tabs (up to 16) each time a new transaction page is found.
 For instance, we start with 2 tabs, if a 3rd page is found, we open 2 more tabs, and so on.